lsst-tstn/tstn-047/README.md

 ## TSTN-047

-A solution is proposed to provide web dashboard control of the infrared illuminators on the UniFi web cameras deployed throughout the observatory, with needing to provide and admin-level UniFi account for each operator.
+Proposed solution to provide web dashboard control of the infrared illuminators on the UniFi web cameras deployed throughout the observatory, without needing to provide and admin-level UniFi account for each operator.

 **Links:**